This nervous system disease, also known as Lou Gehrig's disease, destroys nerve cells and gets worse over time.

 Breathing care.
 Most people with ALS eventually have more trouble breathing as muscles weaken.
 Your healthcare professional might test your breathing regularly and provide devices to assist your breathing at night.

 You might choose to use a machine with a mask that can easily be applied and removed.
 This is known as noninvasive ventilation.
 Common names for these machines with a mask are BiPAP and CPAP.
 Some people eventually have surgery that creates a hole at the front of the neck leading to the windpipe.
 This is called a tracheostomy.
-A tube inserted into the hole connects to a respirator to help the person breathe.
+A tube inserted into the hole connects to a ventilator to help the person breathe.
 Sometimes people with ALS who have a tracheostomy also have a type of surgery called a laryngectomy.
 This surgery prevents food from entering the lungs.

 Physical therapy.
 A physical therapist can address pain, walking, mobility, bracing and equipment needs that help you stay independent.
 Practicing low-impact exercises can help you maintain your cardiovascular fitness, muscle strength and range of motion for as long as possible.